Colorado Supreme Court

 Promoting Professionalism.
 Protecting the Public.

-Initial Compliance Period
+Mandatory CLE Compliance Reporting Period

 Reporting CLE Credits